High Potential Individual Visa – UK Guide 2025

 Scale-ups can apply via a fast-track verification process.
 The UK government will also explore whether scale-ups who can demonstrate an expectation of strong growth in future years can qualify under the route following a review.

-The new Scale-Up route will allow eligible individuals to work, switch jobs or employers in the UK.
+The Scale-Up route allows eligible individuals to work, switch jobs or employers in the UK.
 As with the High Potential visa, individuals will again be able to extend their stay and settle in the UK, subject to meeting specific requirements under this route.

 Read our guide to the Scale Up route here >>